-The clinical student is expected to submit in writing, via email attachment, four large group lesson plans to the cooperating teacher in advance of teaching.
-For the sake of professionalism, it is recommended to please send the plans two days in advance of the clinical student's teaching of those lessons.
+The clinical student is expected to submit in writing, via email attachment, four large group lesson plans to the cooperating teacher in advance of teaching those lessons.
+For the sake of professionalism, the plans should be sent two days in advance.
 The cooperating teacher is asked to advise on the content and procedures for carrying out the lessons assigned.
 A lesson plan template is included in these guidelines in the Appendix.
 Cooperating teachers should expect lesson plans to contain the following sections: